-Selling and marketing expenses for the three months ended 2016 was primarily of advertising and marketing activities on the Nexafed product line.
+Selling and marketing expenses for the three months ended 2016 was primarily of advertising and marketing activities on the Nexafed product.
 Our general and administrative expenses primarily consisted of legal, audit and other professional services, corporate insurance, and payroll.
-Included in each of the 2016 and 2015 quarterly results are non-cash share-based compensation expenses of approximately \$107 thousand and \$112 thousand, respectively.
-Excluding the share-based compensation expense our selling, marketing, general and administrative expenses decreased by \$46 thousand between reporting periods, resulting primarily from decreases in advertising and marketing activities and offset by increases in our patent legal and litigation expenses with Purdue Pharma.
+Included in each of the 2016 and 2015 second quarter results are non-cash share-based compensation expenses of approximately \$107 thousand and \$112 thousand, respectively.
+Excluding the share-based compensation expense our selling, marketing, general and administrative expenses decreased by \$271 thousand between reporting periods, resulting primarily from decreases in advertising and marketing activities and offset by increases in our patent legal and litigation expenses with Purdue Pharma and the cost sharing expenses under the Egalet Agreement.
+On May 20, 2016, a settlement agreement was entered into between Purdue Pharma on behalf of themselves and certain affiliates, Egalet Corporation, on behalf of itself and its affiliates and we, on behalf of ourselves and our affiliates.